Left: with ‘Kenny’ (Shane Jacobson) on the Melbourne Dunny Outcasts Tour

-My partner Amanda and I founded Melbourne Walks in 1991 with the ideal of creating a family company which promotes and preserves our history and environment.
+Melbourne Walks was founded in 1991 as a family company which promotes and preserves our history and environment.
 Our children have grown with us in the company to be Melbourne tragics like us: crazy about our city, our environment and our country.

 Our first tour has evolved into over one hundred plus fifteen history books.
 Our clients include 2000 students a year.
 They and others ask us to research learning adventures that no other company undertakes.
 We offer our walkers rich personal experiences of the unseen world around us and view each walk as a once-only theatre of the street with its unique interaction between participants, place and memory.
-The miners dug for gold, we dig endlessly for secrets in the landscape.
+The miners dug for gold, we dig endlessly for hidden stories in the landscape.

 We have partnered with traditional custodians of our sacred landscape to express our commitment to reconciliation and social justice.
-We are also supporters of Melbourne Heritage Action fighting to protect our vulnerable heritage with support of the National Trust.
+We are also supporters of Melbourne Heritage Action fighting to protect our built heritage with the support of the National Trust.
 Join up – it’s free!

 In 2015 two of our books won awards at the Victorian Community History Awards.
 The judges described Melbourne Dreaming: A Guide to Important Places of the Past and Present as ‘a finely crafted example of a historical guide that provides inspiration for other guide writers.’

 See Our 15 books